IBM AIX: History

-Unix started life at AT&T's Bell Labs research center in the early 1970s, running on DEC minicomputers.
-By 1976, the operating system was in use at various academic institutions, including Princeton, where Tom Lyon and others ported it to the S/370, to run as a guest OS under VM/370.
-This port would later grow out to become UTS, a mainframe Unix offering by IBM's competitor Amdahl Corporation.
+Unix began in the early 1970s at AT&T's Bell Labs research center, running on DEC minicomputers.
+By 1976, the operating system was used in various academic institutions, including Princeton University, where Tom Lyon and others ported it to the S/370 to run as a guest OS under VM/370.
+This port became Amdahl UTS from IBM's mainframe rival, which that company increasingly prioritized from the late 1980s.

-IBM's own involvement in Unix can be dated to 1979, when it assisted Bell Labs in doing its own Unix port to the 370 (to be used as a build host for the 5ESS switch's software).
-In the process, IBM made modifications to the TSS/370 hypervisor to better support Unix.
+IBM's involvement with Unix began in 1979 when it assisted Bell Labs in porting Unix to the S/370 platform to be used as a build host for the 5ESS switch's software.
+During this process, IBM made modifications to the TSS/370 Resident Supervisor to better support Unix.